codebulb/crudlet/README.md

 # crudlet
 A simple, lean JAX-RS based framework to build CRUD REST-to-SQL web applications running on a Java web application server, e.g. as an AngularJS backend.

+*Note: There is a port of the equivalent functionality for use on a Node.js server tech stack: [hapi-bookshelf-crud](https://github.com/codebulb/hapi-bookshelf-crud).*

 ## Installation
 Use [JitPack](https://jitpack.io/) to add its dependency to your Maven web application project:
 ```